reflex-frp/reflex-dom/Quickref.md

 ### XMLHttpRequest

-Convenience functions for XMLHttpRequest.
-For configuration field details, see Reflex/Dom/Xhr.hs.
+Convenience functions for XMLHttpRequest.  see Reflex.Dom.Xhr

 ```haskell
 -- Given method, URL, and config record (with default instance), construct a request.